CodesVault/wp-seeder/Readme.md

 <br>

 If you want to create more seeders for different tables then just repeate the above process.
-<br>Now just run `./vendor/bin/wpseed` in the terminal and data will be stored in the database.
+<br>Now just run `./vendor/bin/wpseed store` in the terminal and data will be stored in the database.

 <br>
 .